DAY 1: CUSCO – PATABAMBA – HUCHUY QOSQO

 DAY 2: HUCHUY QOSCO – OLLANTAYTAMBO – AGUAS CALIENTES

-We have a nice breakfast before our guided tour of the Huchuy Qosqo Inca City where you will explore incredible Inca buildings, sacred temples, farming terraces, storehouses, water channels and an Inca reservoir.
-After you have had time to see everything, we walk downhill to Lamay for 2 hours.
+We have a nice breakfast before our guided tour of the Huchuy Qosqo Inca City where you will explore incredible Inca buildings, sacred temples, farming terraces, storehouses and water system.
+After you have had time to see everything, we walk downhill for 2 hours to Lamay.
 Our private van will take us to Urubamba, where we will have lunch.

-Then, we continue to Ollantaytambo, where we will explore the quaint Inca City of Ollantaytambo.
-In the afternoon, we will take the train to Aguas Calientes and spend the night in a comfortable hotel.
+Then, we continue to Ollantaytambo, where we will explore the quaint and authentic Inca City of Ollantaytambo.
+In the afternoon, we will take the train to Aguas Calientes and spend the night in our hotel.

 - Meals: Breakfast, Lunch & Dinner